 The American Academy of Pediatric Dentistry (AAPD) recognizes that, in providing oral health care for infants, children, adolescents, and persons with special health care needs, a continuum of both nonpharmacological and pharmacological behavior guidance techniques may be used by dental health care providers.
 The various behavior guidance techniques used must be tailored to the individual patient and practitioner.
 Promoting a positive dental attitude, safety, and quality of care are of the utmost importance.
 This guideline is intended to educate health care providers, parents, and other interested parties about many behavior guidance techniques used in contemporary pediatric dentistry.
-It will not attempt to duplicate information found in greater detail in the AAPD's Clinical Guideline on Appropriate Use of Nitrous Oxide for Pediatric Dental Patients,1 Guidelines for Monitoring and Management of Pediatric Patients During and After Sedation for Diagnostic and Therapeutic Procedures: An Update,2 and Clinical Guideline on the Use of Anesthesia Care Providers in the Administration of In-office Deep Sedation/General Anesthesia to the Pediatric Dental Patient.3
+It will not attempt to duplicate information found in greater detail in the AAPD's Guideline on Use of Nitrous Oxide for Pediatric Dental Patients,1 Guidelines for Monitoring and Management of Pediatric Patients During and After Sedation for Diagnostic and Therapeutic Procedures: An Update,2 and Guideline on the Use of Anesthesia Personnel in the Administration of Office-based Deep Sedation/General Anesthesia to the Pediatric Dental Patient.3